laravel/spark-docs/two-factor.md

 <a name="usage"></a>
 ## Usage

-After configuring your `AUTHY_SECRET` environment variable, you should call the `useTwoFactorAuth` method in the `booted` method of your `SparkServiceProvider`:
+After configuring your `AUTHY_SECRET` environment variable, you should call the `useTwoFactorAuth` method from the `booted` method of your `SparkServiceProvider`:

     Spark::useTwoFactorAuth();

 Calling this method will add the proper two-factor authentication views to the "Security" tab of your user's account profiles.
 From these views, your users may configure, enable, and disable two-factor authentication for their account.

 When two-factor authentication is initially enabled on an account, an emergency login token will be displayed to the user which they should store in a secure password manager.
-This token may be used to login to the application in the event that the user loses their cellphone.
+This token may be used to log into the application in the event that the user loses their phone.

 <a name="customization"></a>
 ## Customization